jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 can be computed by performing a multiplication, an addition, and a shift.

-The presence of this $\zeta$ might allow us to have a smaller magic number so that it fits into a word.
-The topic of the next section is about the condition for having the above equality.
+The inclusion of this $\zeta$ might allow us to use a smaller magic number, thereby enabling its accommodation within a single word.
+The next section is dedicated to the condition for having the above equality.

-Here is a small remark before getting into the next section: this trick of having $\zeta$ is probably not so useful for $64$-bit divisions, because addition is no longer a trivial operation since the result of the multiplication $mn$ spans two $64$-bit blocks.
-We need an `adc` (add-with-carry) instruction or an equivalent, which is not particularly well-optimized in typical x86-64 CPU's.
-I did not do a benchmark, but I am guessing that it probably yields worse performance.
-Presumably, this trick however might give a better performance for the $32$-bit case than the method explained in this section, as every operation can be done inside $64$-bits.
-But it [seems](https://godbolt.org/z/rxzY6raE4) compilers do not do so anyway.
-I do not know if this is because it actually performs worse, or just because they did not bother to implement it.
+Here is a small remark before we start the (extensive) discussion of the optimal bound for this.
+Note that this trick of including the $\zeta$ term is probably not so useful for $64$-bit divisions, because addition is not really a trivial operation in this case.
+This is because the result of the multiplication $mn$ spans two $64$-bit blocks.
+Hence, we need an `adc` (add-with-carry) instruction or an equivalent, which is not particularly well-optimized in typical x86-64 CPU's.
+While I have not conducted a benchmark, I speculate that this approach probably result in worse performance.
+However, this trick might give a better performance for the $32$-bit case than the method explained in this section, as every operation can be done inside $64$-bits.
+Interestingly, it [seems](https://godbolt.org/z/zqKW3WhEn) modern compilers do not use this trick anyway.
+In the link provided, the compiler is trying to compute multiplication by $4999244749$ followed by the shift by $49$-bits.
+However, it turns out, by multiplying $1249811187$, adding $1249811187$, and then shifting to right by $47$-bits, we can do this computation completely within $64$-bits.
+I do not know whether the reason why the compilers do not leverage this trick is because it does not perform better, or just because they did not bother to implement it.

 # Multiply-add-and-shift rather than multiply-shift